mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     This release fixes an issue in Admin Router that prevented it from starting properly for some virtual machine configurations.
 For example, if you previously used a server name that exceeded the maximum size allowed, the `dcos-adminrouter` component might be unable to start the server.
 With this release, the `packages/adminrouter/extra/src/nginx.master.conf` file has been updated to support a server name hash bucket size of 64 characters.

+- Change the master Admin Router service endpoint `/service/<service-name>` so that it does not remove the `Accept-Encoding` header from requests, allowing services to serve compressed responses to user agents (DCOS_OSS-4906).

+- Enable to master Admin Router to expose the DC/OS networking API through the `/net` endpoint path (DCOS_OSS-1837).

+This API can be used, for example, to return the public IP addresses of cluster nodes through the `/net/v1/nodes` endpoint.

+- Enable Admin Router to return relative redirects to avoid relying on the `Host` header (DCOS-47845).

 ## Command-line interface (CLI)
 - Fix the CLI task metrics summary command which was occasionally failing to find metrics (DCOS_OSS-4679).